The Taming of the Shrew

 Crowns in my purse I have, and goods at home,

 It is Hortensio who in the next lines brings out the automatic Paduan assumptions: regarding a wife, “I’ll promise thee she shall be rich, / And very rich” (I.ii.62-63).
+Regarding Bianca, Hortensio says, “in Baptista’s keep my treasure is” (I.ii.116).
 Indeed, it’s the Paduans who perpetually make the most mercenary assumptions.
 Perhaps when Petruchio seems to confirm their assumptions (I.ii.68, 75-76), in direct contradiction with what he first has said, he’s playing along insofar as he knows that this is the way Paduans understand dealings in life.
-Grumio (I.ii.78-81) is crass; Hortensio is obsessed with wealth (I.ii.62-63, 118f); Hortensio volunteers his own and Gremio’s financial backing for Petruchio’s wooing — something never requested, and soon one wonders if needed (I.ii.214-215).
-Gremio dismisses learning (I.ii.159, 169-170).
+Grumio (I.ii.78-81) is crass; Hortensio is obsessed with wealth (I.ii.62-63, 118f); Hortensio volunteers his own and Gremio’s financial backing for Petruchio’s wooing — something never requested, and one wonders if needed (I.ii.214-215).
+Gremio dismisses education: “O, this learning, what a thing it is!”
+(I.ii.159, cf. 169-170).
 And everyone is vaguely connected — Paduans don’t know anyone well, but know of everyone or everyone’s father (e.g., I.ii.239).
 What does Shakespeare think of the Paduan worldview or value system?

 As the plots are set in motion, Gremio reveals much about Paduan values: